ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A default virtual host can be detected by initiating TLS connections to the host with random SNI values within the namespace used for the TLS-based challenge (the "acme.invalid" namespace for "tls-sni-02").

-## Use of DNSSEC Resolvers

-An ACME-based CA will often need to make DNS queries, e.g., to validate control of DNS names.
-Because the security of such validations ultimately depends on the authenticity of DNS data, every possible precaution should be taken to secure DNS queries done by the CA. It is therefore RECOMMENDED that ACME-based CAs make all DNS queries via DNSSEC-validating stub or recursive resolvers.
-This provides additional protection to domains which choose to make use of DNSSEC.

-An ACME-based CA must use only a resolver if it trusts the resolver and every component of the network route by which it is accessed.
-It is therefore RECOMMENDED that ACME-based CAs operate their own DNSSEC-validating resolvers within their trusted network and use these resolvers both for both CAA record lookups and all record lookups in furtherance of a challenge scheme (A, AAAA, TXT, etc.).

 # Acknowledgements